 Q. Do my clients/customers have to wear a face covering at all times?

 A. If you are operating a shop or studio that is in a retail setting and is open to the public, a face covering has to be worn by clients/customers unless an exemption applies.

 Q. I operate from a studio which clients/customers attend on an appointment – only basis.
 Do the close contact guidance requirements apply?

 A. Yes, in as much as you should not offer any beauty or make up treatments that are not currently recommended when working in the high risk zone and that require the removal of a face covering.
-Photographs must be able to be taken by the photographer providing that there is a partition between the photographer and the customer/client, or a distance of at least two metres is maintained between the photographer and the customer/client.
+Photographs must be able to be taken by the photographer providing that there is a partition between the photographer and the customer/client, or a distance of at least 2m is maintained between the photographer and the customer/client.